masoniis/csci5448_research_project/README.md

 [Dart SDK](https://dart.dev/get-dart)

-- version used in project is `3.7.3`
+- version used in project is `3.7.3`, most similar versions should work too.

 Before running tests, you must install all the dart packages by running